 NAIDOC Week 2017

-During NAIDOC Week Murri poet Lionel Fogarty lead an introductory poetic & musical performance at Balund-a Diversionary Centre & at the local Tabulam Primary & Bonalbo High Schools.
-On 29 June, Lionel led a 3-hour NAIDOC inspired poetry performance and workshop with 3-4 writing activities, encouraging participants to begin to express themselves poetically in the lead up to the week of workshops at Balund-a (July).
+During NAIDOC Week Murri poet Lionel Fogarty led an introductory poetic and musical performance at Balund-a Diversionary Centre and at the local Tabulam Primary & Bonalbo High Schools.
+On 29 June, Lionel led a 3-hour NAIDOC inspired poetry performance and workshop with 3-4 writing activities, encouraging participants to begin to express themselves poetically in the lead up to the week of workshops at Balund-a.

-In July, Red Room Poetry returns to Balund-a with Murri poet, Lionel Fogarty, and musician Joe Geia for a special series of Unlocked poetry workshops.
+Celebrating Red Room Poetry's 20th Unlocked Program, returned to Balund-a with Murri poet, Lionel Fogarty, and musician Joe Geia for a special series of Unlocked poetry workshops.
 Lionel and Joe are both pionering activists and leading spokespeople for Indigenous rights in all areas.
+They were supported by Bundjalung Elder Lewis Walker, as well as local artists Roy Gordon and Gilbert Laurie from ACE Community Colleges.

-The program will run from 31 July - 3 August, with three full day workshops of poetry, language, music and art, culminating on the fourth day with a community-led event by local Elders.
+The program ran from 31 July - 3 August, with three full day workshops of poetry, language, music and art, culminating on the fourth day with a community-led event by local Elders.
 Unlocked plays an important role in connecting Indigenous communities and celebrating cultural connection with Elders.

 The Balund-a Program is an innovative residential diversionary program for male offenders over 18 years of age.
 Located at Tabulam, within the Bundjalung Nation, the program's aim is to reduce re-offending and enhance skills within a cultural and supportive community environment.
 The Aboriginal name, Bugilmah Burube Wullinje Balund-a roughly translates as "Be good now you have a second chance down by the river".